 Water is critical for survival, so be sure to carry a water bottle/hydration pack filled with at least 2 L of water, as well as a water filter, purifier, or water purification tablets/drops to treat more water on the go.

-- Recommended water filters/purifiers: Katadyn Hiker Microfilter, Potable Aqua PURE Hydrolytic Water Purifier (makes chlorine out of water and salt), Steripen UV Water Purifier, LifeStraw Personal Water Filter (for emergency use – light enough to put one in each of your kids’ packs).
-To learn more about the Potable Aqua PURE device and how it compares to filtration and UV purification, please see our Potable Aqua PURE Electrolytic Water Purifier Review.
+- Recommended water filters/purifiers: Katadyn Hiker Pro Water Filter (super lightweight), Steripen UV Water Purifier (small and compact but not as effective with cloudy water), LifeStraw Personal Water Filter (for emergency use – light enough to put one in each of your kids’ packs).

 - Recommended water containers: Gregory 2L hydration pack, HydroFlask 32 oz Trail water bottle (25% lighter than the regular bottles), Nalgene Wide Mouth 1 L Bottle.